cpilipis/Shape_Engine/README.md

 ##Current features
 * Uses Allegro's Primitives library for drawing shapes.
 * Has Pixel Perfect bounding box collision.
-* Uses Tables to store the data for levels and is in the process of being adapted to read level data from text files.
+* Reads levels from a file specified as the first command line argument to the program
+* The screen jumps over if the player moves beyond the boundaries, allowing for basic traversal of a large level.
+* Can be adjusted to any resoluton
 * Uses Arrow Keys for input
 * Runs at 60 Frames Per Second
 * Is small in size